420blaze420/tape0002/README.md

 ### 4. Technical Requirements

 #### Wi-Fi 6 or newer
+* **Xcompanyx** at minimum requires a wireless network that supports Wi-Fi 6 technology.
+* Typical business operations require very fast speeds to ensure customer satisfaction.
+* Company executives are concerned a wireless network will 'produce poor results' compared to the wired network.

 #### WPA3
+* Implement WPA 3 security protocol technologies on the new wireless network.

 #### Guest network isolation
+* A subnet for guest users will not be necessary.
+* Due to the risk associated with our business operations, only employees who require access will receive access.
+* No guest users will be permitted on the network.

 #### VLAN integration
+???

 #### Monitoring and reporting

 #### Support for the expected number of users and devices